cdl-geneseo/geneseo-dictionary/G/Geneseo-Bookstore.md

 # Geneseo Bookstore

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Geneseo Bookstore

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 A store with Geneseo apparel and school supplies located in Macvittie Union, on Geneseo’s campus.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 88.4% of students surveyed know the word.88.4% of students surveyed know the word.
 Of those surveyed, 95.3% believed it originated in Geneseo.
 (Chojnacki, G-M, 2020)